 Local application of fluoride

-In the oral cavity microorganisms inhabit a few hours after birth, and the dentition enables the development of a complex ecosystem of microorganisms, and the health of the oral cavity depends on the maintenance of the environment in which these organisms live without damage to oral structures.
+Microorganisms appear in the oral cavity several hours after birth.
+Tooth growth enables the development of a complex ecosystem of microorganisms and oral cavity health depends on preserving the environment in which these organisms stay without oral structure damage.

-Dental plaque is formed on the tooth surfaces for several hours after brushing.
-It is a hard, sticky mess made of microorganisms (bacteria).
-It cannot be removed by rinsing and washing, but can be removed by brushing.
-It is the cause of many dental problems (dental caries, gingivitis, periodontitis).
+Dental plaque occurs on teeth surfaces only hours after brushing.
+It is a solid, sticky mass consisting of microorganisms (bacteria).
+It cannot be removed by swishing and rinsing, but it may be eliminated by brushing.
+It is a cause of many dental issues (caries, gingivitis, periodontal disease).

-Calculus (tartar) is calcified (mineralized) dental plaque.
-It is generated by the minerals from the saliva building into the already deposited dental plaque.
+Tartar is calcified (mineralized) dental plaque.
+This occurs when the minerals from the saliva are built into the already deposited dental plaque.

-If they were to prevent this, we recommend doing the professional cleaning of teeth every six months.
-With proper oral hygiene and our control and help, you can prevent many diseases of the teeth and soft tissues of the mouth and keep a beautiful smile.
+In order to prevent this, we recommend professional teeth cleaning every six months.
+With the correct maintenance of oral hygiene and our additional control, you can prevent many dental diseases and diseases of the oral cavity soft tissues and maintain a beautiful smile.